-Source: Agency for Healthcare Research and Quality.
-Total expenditures in millions by condition and event type, United States, 2015.
-Medical Expenditure Panel Survey Household Component Data.
-Generated interactively.
-(July 10, 2018).
+Source: Data retrieved from the Agency for Healthcare Research and Quality.
+Medical Expenditure Panel Survey, 2018. https://meps.ahrq. gov/mepsweb/.
 The costs in this graph only include direct medical expenses, and do not include indirect costs such as transportation, lost wages, etc.

 Keeping health care affordable for cancer patients and other Americans requires a comprehensive examination of all cost drivers.
-Cancer patients, survivors, their loved ones and family members all need greater efficiencies and great affordability in each sector of the health care system.
+Cancer patients, survivors, their loved ones and family members all need greater efficiencies and more affordability in each sector of the health care system.